KeithSloan/CERN-Alice-MF-gdml/README.md

 Fixes for volume and assembly structure

-testAlice - ran to completion < 24 hours
+testAlice - ran to completion in 12 hours approx

 27/03/23